philpagel/ut8803e/README.md

 a file using the facilities of your operation system or shell.
 E.g. `ut8803e/py log > data.csv` on LINUX.

-Debugging information is printed to `STDERR`.
+Warnings and Debugging information are printed to `STDERR`.

 # Protocol reverse engineering